 The last goodbye: When a 33-year-old Ronaldinho conquered South America

-With Ronaldinho on a mission to destroy both his legacy and his fortune, it’s easy to forget his brilliant late-career renaissance in Brazil.
+With Ronaldinho on a mission to destroy both his legacy and his fortune, it’s very easy to forget his brilliant late-career renaissance in his native Brazil.

 In July 2018, two-time Ballon d’Or winner Ronaldinho put his name to a new cryptocurrency: the Ronaldinho Soccer Coin.

 Promising world-changing football projects and charity initiatives, the RSC was set to go on sale in August 2018.
 As of today, however, the listing of the digital currency remains delayed.

 “Please be rest assured that the project is making progress,” organisers said in April 2019.

 You can read all about the Ronaldinho Soccer Coin here, complete with pictures of its strangely residential-looking headquarters in a Maltese suburb.